 - Subcategory restrictions –Sometimes Amazon will leave an overall category ungated, but they will gate certain subcategories within the main category.
 You might be ungated in a main category but gated in a subcategory.
 You would need to get approval for the subcategory before you can sell items within that subcategory.
 One example is that you might be approved to sell in Toys & Games, but not approved for Building Block Toys or Learning Game Toys.

 - ASIN restrictions –Sometimes Amazon will restrict specific individual ASINs (the unique letter-number combo assigned to each product page on Amazon) and will require approval before a seller can list that particular ASIN for sale.

 There may be other types of selling restrictions that come up, but the ones I’ve listed above are the main ones that impact most FBA sellers.

 Let’s jump in now to talk about how you can get approval to sell restricted items on Amazon.

 At the risk of sounding too basic, the first step in the process needs to be checking to see if you’re even restricted from selling an item on Amazon.
 Whether you are out sourcing in a retail store or at home looking for items online, you need to check whether or not you’re restricted before you purchase an item to resell.
 There’s a few ways to check your restrictions.

+- Log in to Seller Central, hover over Inventory, and click on “Add a Product.”
+Next, enter an ASIN or UPC and check your restrictions for that item.
 If you check your restrictions and find a button that says “Sell Yours,” then you’re not restricted on the item and you’re free to list it for sale on Amazon.
 If you get a notification that you are restricted, just keep reading…

 2. Apply for approval to sell the item.